serverlessworkflow/specification/specification.md

 ## Overview

-Workflows allow us to capture and organize business requirements in an unified manner.
+Workflows allow us to capture and organize business requirements in a unified manner.
 They can bridge the gap between how we express and model business logic.

 A key component of workflows is the domain-specific language (DSL) we use to model our